-CPAs often establish independent practices or work for public accounting firms such as “Big Four” firm Deloitte, which has a location in Lincoln, or Ernst & Young, with an office in Omaha.
-Academic institutions such as the University of Nebraska in Lincoln employ CPAs in both faculty teaching positions and non-faculty accounting positions.
+CPAs often establish independent practices or work for public accounting firms.
+Two of the Big Four accounting firms have locations in Nebraska, including Deloitte in Lincoln and Ernst & Young in Omaha.
+Academic institutions like the University of Nebraska in Lincoln employ CPAs in both faculty teaching positions and non-faculty accounting positions.
 CPAs are also found working at all agencies of local government, including the Nebraska Department of Labor in Lincoln and the Douglas County Comptroller’s office in Omaha.
 Nonprofit organizations like the Nebraska Families Collaborative in Omaha also employ accountants to manage donated funds and ensure compliance with laws specific to tax exemption.

 Nebraska Accountants: Salaries and Major Employers

 A number of the nation’s biggest corporations, including Union Pacific Railroad and the contracting firm Kiewit Corporation, have headquarters in Nebraska.
-The world headquarters of international Fortune 500 food giant ConAgra is in Omaha and is a major employer of managerial accountants specializing in international commerce, as well as staff accountants, internal auditors and controllers, among others.
+The world headquarters of international Fortune 500 food giant ConAgra in Omaha is a major employer of managerial accountants specializing in international commerce, as well as staff accountants, internal auditors and controllers, among others.

 A number of other Fortune 500 financial services and insurance companies are also headquartered in Omaha, including the world renowned Mutual of Omaha and the Oracle of Omaha’s own holdings company Berkshire Hathaway.
 Financial services giant, TD Ameritrade, and polling service company, Gallup, also call Omaha home.
-This also makes Omaha home to a lot of accountants in the financial services industry, and, of course the CPAs working for the big public accounting firms they contract for external audits to ensure regulatory compliance.

 Salaries for Accountants in Nebraska Working in Different Specialized Roles